 Teeth should not be whitened while going through traditional orthodontic treatment where brackets/abutments are attached to the cheek/lip side of the teeth.
 Whitening with braces causes inconsistencies of tooth colour as the teeth under the cement/brackets will not whiten, leaving the tooth patchy.

-There are so many reasons why teeth should not be whitened while going through orthodontic treatment.
-In this post, I explain how to make your teeth appear more white while having braces, why you shouldn’t whiten with braces on and reasons why you can’t always trust people/companies who are trying to sell you a product.
+There are many reasons why teeth should not be whitened while undergoing orthodontic treatment.
+In this post, I explain how to make your teeth appear more white while having braces, why you shouldn’t whiten with braces on and why you can’t always trust people/companies trying to sell you a product.

 All of the information in this post is relevant for both Invisalign and traditional braces.

 How to whiten teeth with braces; keep them clean!

 The only way to whiten teeth with braces is to keep them clean!
 Prevention is key to keeping and maintaining a white smile during orthodontic treatment.
 Please don’t try any of the “whitening at home” tricks yourself, and I will explain why further down.

 Orthodontics is the treatment of aligning misaligned teeth and jaws, including the use of braces.

 Soft plaque on the teeth (a mixture of bacteria and food debris) can make the teeth appear yellow and reduce the smile’s brightness.
 As well, consuming food and drink that has pigment can cause staining.
 All of these things make your teeth appear less white.